HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 [V. Upgrading HCL® Digital Experience (WebSphere Portal) v8.5 to the latest Cumulative Fix (CF)](#v-upgrading-hcl-portal-websphere-portal-v85-to-the-latest-cumulative-fix-cf)
 [VI.
 Install HCL Digital Experience v9.5](#vi-install-hcl-digital-experience-version-95)

-!!!note
+!!! note
-    A working installation of IBM® WebSphere® Application Server is required.
-Ensure it is not used by another instance of HCL® Digital Experience.
-Before installing the HCL® Digital Experience package, install IBM® WebSphere SDK Java Technology Edition in the same directory as IBM® WebSphere Application Server.
+    You must have a working installation of IBM® WebSphere® Application Server that is not used by another HCL® Digital Experience instance.
+Before installing HCL® Digital Experience, install the IBM® WebSphere SDK Java™ Technology Edition in the same directory as WebSphere Application Server.
 The SDK Java version must be 8.0.3 or later.

 **For a fresh full installation, follow this recommended installation path:**